flotools/flotools/README.md

  - This group is now global, and works system-wide when enabled.
  - Press Command+/ to toggle on and off.
 See the  "Flo Tools Mouse Group" of commands for details.
 - Added version indicator.
 Go to the Keyboard Maestro Engine menu extra to see the version number.
-- added numpad group. enable with control+/.
+- Added numpad group. enable with control+/.
 See the Numpad Group of commands for details.
-- changed clipped tracks to speak tracks with 0DB, option shift 0
+- Changed clipped tracks to speak tracks with 0DB, option shift 0